 Thanks to the growth of digital banking, these institutions have helped make the market less bureaucratic, foster financial inclusion, improve user experience, and accelerate the digital transformation in these countries.

 4 factors that confirm the consolidation of digital banks in Latin America

 Since neobanks began to emerge a few years ago, evidently a lot has changed in the financial environment and also in society.
 Over time, these entities gained space, winning over consumers and bringing relevant innovations to the way of doing business. banking.

 And these are the 4 factors that help prove the success of digital banks in the world:

 1. Growing user numbers

-It is a percentage that rises as the age group gets younger: 51% of 18- to 29-year-olds have a digital bank account.
-A similar trend is being seen in other Latin American countries, where 43% of the adult population is under 35, which a study by BPC suggests is a great catalyst for innovation in the region.
+Among the younger age group of the population, this percentage increases: among people aged between 18 and 29, 51% have a digital bank account.
+This is a trend that is also confirmed in the rest of Latin America, where 43% of the adult population is under 35 years old, which is, according to a BPC study, a major catalyst for innovation in the region.

 2. Expanded service portfolio

 At a time of increasingly fierce competition, there’s a movement that could greatly enhance the sector and its users: an expanded offer of services by the players keen to grow their market share in a bid to further monetize their ever-growing customer bases.